wshepler78/Injectable.NetCore.Extensions/readme.md

 ## Usage 2: Explicit Scope Injection

 Explicit extension methods exist for each type of scope by providing a root namespace and suffix.
-So if my convention for naming your service interfaces is "I&lt;ClasasName&gt;Service" (we default the prefix to "I", but that can also be overriden)
+So if my convention for naming your service interfaces is "I&lt;ClassName&gt;Service" (we default the prefix to "I", but that can also be overriden)

 If your interface declarations are:
 ```C#